 In 2007, Project Management Training celebrated its 25th anniversary.
 During the quarter of a century, more than 500 training places were delivered in North Staffordshire each year, 170 placements were arranged at companies including JCB and Trentham Leisure, and more than 5,000 young people were put into work.

 Sean receives a Lifetime Achievement award from The Sentinel for his pioneering work across Staffordshire.
-Through the creation of PM Training in 1982, Sean has helped 11,000 young people into employment and created a legacy that continues to support employers and school leavers to this day.
+Through the creation of PM Training, Sean has helped 11,000 young people into employment and created a legacy that continues to support employers and school leavers to this day.

-PM Training’s HQ becomes the Canavan Centre in honour of the pioneering mentor and businessman who set it up 35 years ago – Sean Canavan.
+PM Training’s HQ becomes the Canavan Centre in honour of the pioneering mentor and businessman who set it up in 1982 – Sean Canavan.
 Based on Sean’s signature, the sign is a fitting tribute to the man who helped 11,000 young people into employment.

 In April 2021, PM Training became Achieve Training and a new era for the business began.
 Building on over 35 years experience, Achieve Training is the name for inspirational and quality training that provides young people with a life launchpad to develop careers.

-Read how we are building on the foundations of over 35 years to support people and businesses.
+Read how we are building on the foundations of 40 years to support people and businesses.